Surfboards are made from a variety of materials and their construction has changed significantly as the sport has evolved and technology has improved.

 What are Fiberglass Surfboards?

-Fiberglass boards are created from a blank of polyurethane and are finished with a polyester fiberglass resin.
+Fiberglass surfboards are created from a blank of polyurethane and are finished with a polyester fiberglass resin.

-These boards can be a little fragile, but they are also very popular and have been in use for many decades.
+These surfboards can be a little fragile, but they are also very popular and have been in use for many decades.

 They are suited to all types of surfer and have a very natural and responsive feel that makes them popular with experienced riders.